-In the past, magistrates were restrained from enacting unpopular decrees by the Council of Merchants, who threatened to replace any magistrate overstepping his authority.
+In the past, the Council of Merchants restrained magistrates from enacting unpopular decrees by threatening to replace any magistrate overstepping his authority.
 Now, any council member foolish enough to complain about Clystone's behavior can look forward to a late-night visit from a pack of burly tax collectors.
 It has become hard to distinguish between the laws of Bartertown and the wishes of Magistrate Clystone, who seeks primarily to avoid unwelcome attention from Throal, and to collect taxes in order to fund the collection of more taxes, thereby keeping himself in power.